Amancodes26/GrievancePortal/grievance-backend/postman/README.md

 Most APIs require authentication.
 Follow this sequence:

-1. **First, run User Authentication:**
+1. **For Admin Operations (NEW):**
+   - Use "Admin_API_Updated" → "Admin Authentication" → "Admin Login"
+   - This will generate an admin JWT token and store it in `adminToken` variable
+   - Admin token will be automatically used in subsequent admin requests
+   - Test admin profile and dashboard endpoints

+2. **For User Operations:**
    - Use "Users_Auth_API" → "Authentication Operations" → "User Login"
    - This will generate a JWT token and store it in `userToken` variable
    - Token will be automatically used in subsequent requests

-2. **For Admin Operations:**
-   - Ensure you have admin credentials
-   - Login through admin authentication endpoints
-   - Admin token will be stored separately as `adminToken`

 ### 4. Running Tests